 Charges For Additional Bags and Overweight Luggage

 Compared to other airlines, AeroMexico is rather strict when it comes to their fees for overweight and oversized luggage.
 Keep in mind that weight allowances for checked bags can vary based on your route and fare.
 In general, Main Cabin fares have a 50-pound limit per checked bag, whereas first class fares on certain routes may have an allowance of up to 70 pounds.

-All checked bags flying with AeroMexico must measure no greater than 62 linear inches, including wheels and handles.
+All checked bags and luggage sets flying with AeroMexico must measure no greater than 62 linear inches, including wheels and handles.

 If you have a checked bag that exceeds weight or size restrictions, your fees can vary depending on your route.
 AeroMexico is also just one of a handful of airlines that charge per-pound for overweight bags.
 For example, an overweight bag flying to the United States or Canada will be subject to a fee of up to $15 per kg over the weight limit.
 This means that the more overweight your bag is, the more you’ll pay.

 Oversized bags on AeroMexico, on the other hand, tend to have more consistent fees.
 Depending on your route, you can expect to pay between $160 and $250 for an oversized bag.

 Saving On AeroMexico Baggage Fees (Or Avoiding Them Altogether)